Entertainment Law Practicum

 Students are responsible for obtaining their own positions that qualify for credit.
 A chart showing places students have worked previously is available on the ELP website (only from an on-campus server, however).
 In addition, as internship employers notify the director of the ELP of current positions and interviewing, the opportunities are posted to the site, and notification sent to the Entertainment and Sports Law Society (ESLS) and the Entertainment Law Review.
 A number of notices are posted on Prof. Dougherty's office door (Burns 344), and he and other professors sometimes announce current opportunities in class.
 Sometimes new notices are placed in In Brief.

 Students can build and use their own networks for potential internships.
 The primary requirement is that the internship must involve a substantial component of legal type work under legal supervision (e.g., will not be primarily a clerical or administrative position).
-If the internship is at an organization that has not previously used LLS ELP interns, then the student should speak with the director of the ELP, currently Prof. Dougherty or Prof. Barbara M Rubin, so that s/he may confirm that the position meets the required standards.
+If the internship is at an organization that has not previously used LLS ELP interns, then the student should speak with the director of the ELP, currently Prof. Dougherty or Prof. Barbara M Rubin, prior to accepting the internship so that s/he may confirm that the position meets the required standards.